MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 windowsservercore   latest              dbfee88ee9fd        8 weeks ago          9.344 GB
 ```

-This image can now be deployed and the resulting container ill include all captured modifications.
+This image can now be deployed.
+The resulting container will include all captured modifications.

 ## 2. Container Image - Dockerfile